Home

 vickey's reply

 Reasonable compensation is based on what would ordinarily be paid for like services by a like organization under similar circumstances.
-Taken from Zondervan 2012 Church and Nonprofit Tax and Financial Guide

 So a new church may see a big percentage of its income go for the staff salaries, but a more established church may pay their staff the same amount and it be a lot smaller percentage.

 However, most "experts" say no more than 50 percent should go for salaries in a typical church.
-In a small ot start up church it may go as high as 90 percent, but in a large church it should be closer to 40 percent.
+In a small start up church it may go as high as 90 percent, but in a large church it should be closer to 40 percent.

 Know the answer?
 Face the same situation?
 Please post your answer or comment by using the "comment" link below.
 Thank you!